eldesh/iter-zig/README.md

 ```

-Similarly, `range_from` creates an endless sequence of numbers.
+Similarly, `range_from` creates an instance of `RangeFrom` to represents an endless sequence of numbers.
 e.g. `range_from(@as(u32, 0))` creates an endless sequence of natural numbers `0,1,2,...`.

 ```zig